 Step4: Click “Finish” to read the note about “Boot Operating System”.
 And then you will return the main interface.

 Step5: Click “Apply” to perform the operation.
 After this step, you can install OS on SSD in your PC.

 - If the operation involves the system partition, the operation will be completed under the PreOS Mode.

-- If you migrate OS between MBR and GPT disks, please enter BIOS and change boot setting (about boot setting, please check your motherboard computer manual) when OS migration is completed.
+- If you migrate OS between MBR and GPT disks, please upgrade to AOMEI Partition Assistant Professional, and you need to enter BIOS and change boot setting (about boot setting, please check your motherboard computer manual) when OS migration is completed.

 - If there is no unallocated space on the destination disk, you can delete useless partition or shrink a large partition to generate some unallocated space.